- Safety and Health Topics

 - Agency for Toxic Substances and Disease Registry.
 U.S. Department of Health and Human Services (DHHS).
 DHHS and the Centers for Disease Control and Prevention (CDC) have created this agency to seek and prevent harmful exposures and diseases related to toxic substances by providing information, research, and public health actions.

 - Hazard Evaluation System and Information Service (HESIS).
 California Department of Public Health (CDPH), Occupational Health Branch (OHB).
 Provides information about harmful workplace chemicals and the potential effects of exposure.

-- Library.
+- Hazardous Materials Information Center.
 U.S. Department of Transportation (DOT), Pipeline and Hazardous Materials Safety Administration (PHMSA).